 4. Nighttime A/C or Mattress Cooling Pads

-If you have access to an A/C unit at night, use it to help boost your sleep quality and get to sleep on time.
+If you have access to an A/C unit at night, use it to help boost your sleep quality and get to sleep earlier.
 If you can afford it, 65° F (18.3° C) is recommended, but I experience benefits even when I get the temperature down to 72° - 75° F (22° - 24° C) — it's good to be energy conscious and all...

 If you don't have A/C or want to use less electricity, try using a mattress cooling pad instead.